Washington D.C. • USA

 to reflect upon our surroundings

-to support a common grounding.
+to support a common grounding

 Authors

-A collaborative place-based story from Washington D.C., crafted in place during the 2nd World Forum on Urban Forests in Van Buuren Park, on the corner of 9th Street NW and K Street NW, Washington D.C., United States of America, on Tuesday 17 October 2023, between 13:30 and 15:00 EDT, by Lindsay Campbell, Tyrah Cobb-Davis, Lotte Dijkstra, Zoe Gensheimer, Marcus Gurley, Marc Healy, Erica Holm, Cate Hughes, Kajall Hylton, Jake McDonald, David Maddox, Teddy Martello, Amelia Needoba, Lorien Nesbitt, Elizabeth Riedman, Jehane Samaha, Julia Senra, Daniel Smith, Jason Sprouls, Marisa Wilson, Anonymous Z. and the more-than-human beings and vibrant matterings present.
+A collaborative place-based story from Washington D.C., transcribed here as crafted and captured in place during the 2nd World Forum on Urban Forests in Van Buuren Park, on the corner of 9th Street NW and K Street NW, Washington D.C., United States of America, on Tuesday 17 October 2023, between 13:30 and 15:00 EDT, by Lindsay Campbell, Tyrah Cobb-Davis, Lotte Dijkstra, Zoe Gensheimer, Marcus Gurley, Marc Healy, Erica Holm, Cate Hughes, Kajall Hylton, Jake McDonald, David Maddox, Teddy Martello, Amelia Needoba, Lorien Nesbitt, Elizabeth Riedman, Jehane Samaha, Julia Senra, Daniel Smith, Jason Sprouls, Marisa Wilson, Anonymous Z. and the more-than-human beings and vibrant matterings present.

 |